manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_SharePoint_Permission_Alert.md

 	**Note:** Based on lab testing, the time for an email to be generated and received in Lynne's Inbox can range from a couple of minutes to an hour.

 8. Once the email arrives in Lynne's Inbox, open the email and review the contents.
 Scroll to the bottom of the email and select the **View alert details** button.
-This opens the **Security and Compliance Center**, displays the **View alerts** window, and opens the **Site collection admin permissions** alert. <br/>
+This opens the **Office 365 Security and Compliance** center, displays the **View alerts** window, and opens the **Site collection admin permissions** alert. <br/>

 	Scroll down through the alert and review all the information.
 When you are done, select **Close** to close the alert, then close the **View alerts** tab in your browser.

 9. Switch back to the LON-CL1.

-10. In the **Microsoft 365 Security &amp; Compliance center**, in the left-hand navigation pane under the **Alerts** section, select **View Alerts**.
+10. In the **Office 365 Security &amp; Compliance** center, in the left-hand navigation pane under the **Alerts** section, select **View Alerts**.
 The notification that was just created based on the **Site collection admin permissions** alert should appear in the list.

 11. Leave your LON-CL1 and LON-CL2 VMs open for the remaining tasks in this lab.